 Items of property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.

 Depreciation is charged to the income statement on a straight-line basis over the estimated useful life of each part of an item of property, plant and equipment.
 Land is not depreciated.
 Assets in the course of construction are not depreciated until the date the assets become available for use.
 The estimated useful lives are as follows:

 The residual value, where significant, is reassessed annually.

 All business combinations are accounted for by applying the purchase method.
-Goodwill represents amounts arising on acquisition of subsidiaries, associates and joint ventures.
+Goodwill represents amounts arising on acquisition of subsidiaries and associates.
 In respect of business acquisitions that have occurred before 1 July 2004, goodwill represents the difference between the cost of the acquisition and the fair value of the separable assets, liabilities and contingent liabilities acquired.

 Contingent consideration is measured at fair value based on an estimate of the expected future payments.

 Goodwill is stated at cost less any accumulated impairment losses.
 Goodwill is not amortised but is allocated to cash generating units and is tested annually for impairment.